surveyjs/survey-library/docs/get-started-knockout.md

 </head>
 ```

 The style sheet above applies the Default theme.
-SurveyJS Form Library ships with several more predefined themes illustrated below and a flexible theme customization mechanism based upon CSS variables.
+SurveyJS Form Library is shipped with several more predefined themes illustrated below and a flexible theme customization mechanism based on CSS variables.

 ![Themes in SurveyJS Form Library](images/survey-library-themes.png)